renanthera/peak-notes/README.md

 # peak-notes
-Notes and articles fort the Peak of Serenity Monk Discord.
+Notes and articles for the [Peak of Serenity Monk Discord](https://discord.com/invite/peakofserenity).